ryanhlewis/VoxelEarth/README.md

 Contributions are very welcome!

-Because VoxelEarth is split into multiple components, you can choose the layer that best fits your interests:
+Because Voxel Earth is split into multiple components, you can choose the layer that best fits your interests:

 * **Minecraft plugin** – streaming logic, chunk generation, block palettes, FAWE integration
 * **Download stage** – improvements to `java-3dtiles-downloader` (rate limiting, smarter tiling, new providers)